Do Go On - 369 - The Night Witches

 Another few beeps, yeah.

-I know you're not a big history buff.
+I know you're not a, you're not a big history buff.

 No, I don't get it.